Kayra/cogent-labs/README.md

 #### Polling vs [Background Tasks](https://fastapi.tiangolo.com/tutorial/background-tasks/)

-It is possible to implement a similar thumbnail polling solution using Fastapi's asynchronous Background Tasks, making the system much simpler, speeding up development time, and requiring less maintenance.
+It is possible to implement a similar thumbnail polling solution using Fastapi's asynchronous Background Tasks instead of a **Worker** service (Celery, RabbitMQ, Redis), making the system much simpler, speeding up development time, and requiring less maintenance.

 However, in context of being assessed on the skills required to implement more technical and realistic polling solutions, Background Tasks would have not adequately demonstrated my decision making process and technical ability.